WG21-SG14/flat_containers/proposals/flat_containers_wording.md

         Remarks: These signatures shall not participate in overload resolution unless std::is_constructible_v<key_type, decltype(get<0>(forward<P>(x)))> and
                  std::is_constructible_v<mapped_type, decltype(get<1>(forward<P>(x)))> are true.
+                 The references in objects of type value_type will be invalidated.

     template <class...
 Args>
     pair<iterator, bool> try_emplace(const key_type& k, Args&&... args);